Mohsengholami2008/RAIDAD/README.md

     - **Ensembling:**
       - Voting (Hard & Soft)
       - Random Forest
-  - K-Means Clustering
-  - Neural Networks

-- **Automated Processes:**
-  - Feature Selection
+    - k-Nearest Neighbors (kNN)
+    - Support Vector Machines (SVM)
+    - Multi-Layer Perceptron (MLP)
-  - Hyperparameter Optimization
+    - Linear Regression
-  - Automated Model Selection

 These techniques and algorithms are integrated into the RAIDAD framework to facilitate efficient and robust data analysis.